thach1ef/Application-Bot/README.md

 Step 8 : Starting the bot - If you run start.bat this will run the proper code to get your bot online.
 You should then see the bot come online in your applications channel if you did the rest of the setup properly.

 Note - as this bot is in very limited usage right now you must run this on your own PC/server etc. It is not like many of the mainstream bots out there that are hosted elsewhere.
+If the need does arise, I will work on getting that setup as well.

 -Kammi